TARC’s 45th Anniversary Road Trip Celebration

 TARC Executive Director Barry Barker is named the 2007 Outstanding Public Transportation Manager by APTA.
 TARC begins a partnership with Humana for its employees to ride TARC fare-free.

 During an epic ice storm on Jan.
-29 that leaves more than 200,000 people without power, 80 percent of TARC’s fleet stays in operation.
+29 that leaves more than 200,000 people without power, 80 percent of TARC’s fleet stay in operation.
 From Jan.
 30 to Feb.
 2, TARC3 paratransit vans and Yellow Cab, which supplements paratransit service, transported 236 people from their homes to shelters or to homes of relatives to ride out the storm and its aftermath.

 TARC opens a new Maintenance and Training Annex behind Union Station where buses are cleaned and drivers are trained.
 The building receives a Gold LEED (Leadership in Energy and Environmental Design) certification from the U.S. Green Building Council for its energy-saving and conservation features, including a green roof and sensors that regulate heating and cooling.